 From the park office, proceed ahead on the paved road, passing a gate.
-As you head uphill, you’ll notice that the road, the road is marked with orange blazes.
+As you head uphill, you’ll notice that the road is marked with orange blazes.
 You’ll pass the entrance to Camp Morty on the left and, as you approach the top of the hill, come to a gravel parking area on the right.
-Turn right into the parking area and bear right, past a locked gate onto a woods road with white...
+Turn right into the parking area and bear right, past a locked gate onto a woods road with white blazes....

 When you’re ready to continue, go back to the White Trail and continue ahead.
 The trail now follows a footpath through a ravine and bears left to climb stone steps below a large rock outcrop.
 After bearing right and continuing to climb, the trail reaches a seasonal viewpoint over Lakes Rippowam and Oscaleta from a rock ledge.
 From the viewpoint, the trail bears left and continues to climb.

 When you reach the crest of the rise (910 feet), you’ll have climbed about 300 vertical feet from the park office.
 The trail now levels off and soon joins a woods road that runs along the park boundary, with private property on the right.
 The woods road descends gradually, curves to the left and ends at the park road which is the Orange Trail.